My winner has responded. As soon as she receives her contents, I will come back and share what they are.

 I am here for the latest 2019 FabFitFun Starter Box Review.
 This is the second variation I’ve reviewed this year.
 The photos and products belong to one of the people I sent a Starter Box to.
 Two of these are products I love, and I think the other two look amazing.
-If I have any Starter Box Invitations to send, I will update this message.
-Keep reading to see what you might get or to get some questions answered if you’ve received a starter box invitation elsewhere.
+I do not have any starter boxes, but I will update this if that changes.
+Keep reading to see what you might get or to get some questions answered if you’ve received an invitation elsewhere.
 Whenever I get these invites, the person I send the box to gets it for free if s/he pays the $5 shipping charge.
 Anyone who does not cancel will automatically move to a seasonal subscription on the 21st day after the $5 gets charged.
 Either a Seasonal box (if there are any left) or an Editor’s box would start the official subscription.

 The latest TopCashBack giveaway, Spring Treats, starts today, and it is the first time I knew about the game before it started.
 TopCashBack is finally getting better at advertising these games, but I still think sending an email the day it starts would help those not lucky enough to see a social media post.
 This 2019 version is just the latest in its series.
 It runs from April 8th, 2019 through April 26, 2019.
 I’ve never won more than $0.50 on any of these games, but I always enjoy playing.
 Instant winners can make anywhere from $0.25 to $100 by collecting the respective game pieces for that prize.
 One grand prize winner will get drawn from all entries received by vote.
 That winner will get $500.